isomerpages/tp-virtualcampus/index.md

       subtitle: KEEP YOUR DREAMS ALIVE!
       id: infopic
       description: Don’t let financial constraints hold you back.
 Tap on the CCA Assistance Fund to pursue your passion.
-Apply today!
+Apply for it today!
       button: FIND OUT HERE!
       url: /cca-assistance-fund/
       alt: Image alt text